RaghvendraSinghA/READMEWriter/html_css_technical_paper.md

 Can influence browser UI theming on supported platforms.
 ---

-# 24. CSS Variables
+## 12. CSS Variables

 CSS custom properties allow reusable values to be defined.
+Like using this we can store css values in variables and can apply DRY principle.

 Example: